avrebarra/avrebarra.github.io/_posts/2022-01-16-how-to-retain-types-of-golang-context-values.md

 tags: [golang, tech]
 ---

+_"Ugh, Golang context values returns `interface{}` and lose its type information?
+How to work around this...?"_

-So probably we all knew about `context.Context` in Golang right?
-It's also common knowledge to inject some value to Golang context so we can be propagate that value to next processes. (start here if you're new to Golang Contexts)
+We all knew about `context.Context` in Golang right?
+One of its main use is to hold some value so we can be propagate that value to next processes. ([new to `context.Context`? start here](https://dev.to/gopher/getting-started-with-go-context-l7g))

+Let me show a bit:

 <script src="https://gist.github.com/avrebarra/d629fb345b7e414d123be99ff72a390d.js?file=old_main.go"></script>

-Like that, right?
-Simple.
+Like that.
+Simple, right?

 But have you ever wondered (or disturbed) on how it lose the values's type information?
-It returns our typed values as `interface{}` type.
-Here, I wont be explaining the reason behind why it uses `interface{}`.
+It returns our typed values as `interface{}` type. _Here, I wont be explaining the reason behind why it uses `interface{}`_.
 But I'll talk about: can we keep those type information?
-Yes.
+Yes we can!

 One simple and intuitive way is by adding helper struct and functions like these: